sematic-ai/sematic/docs/glossary.md

 The root Sematic Function is the one on which you call `.resolve()`.
 It is the parent of all other functions and has no parent itself.

-It encapsulate your entire pipeline and all its input values must be [concrete](#concrete-inputs).
+It encapsulates your entire pipeline and all its input values must be [concrete](#concrete-inputs).

 It is the "entry-point" because it is the function you will import and call in your entry-point script, e.g. `__main__.py`.

-In general we try to call this function `pipeline`, but this is indeed up to you.
+In general, we try to call this function `pipeline`, but this is indeed up to you.

 ## Run